Helpful Hints for a Successful

 What to take?
 What to leave?

 You will want to travel lightly.
 Bring money for souvenirs and lunch.
 While cameras are welcome, please leave any other miscellaneous electronics on the bus.
 Chaperones, teachers, and group leaders may want to have cell phones for communication purposes, but please do not use them inside the sites or during interpretations.

 Tour comfort tips.

-You will be exploring the city of Williamsburg on foot.
+You will be exploring the colonial capital on foot.
 The Revolutionary City is nearly a mile in length and nearly half a mile wide.
 The tour will be both inside and outside.
 Your group will be walking on surfaces that are uneven and include dirt, brick, wood, shells, and asphalt.
 Encourage all members of your tour group to wear comfortable walking shoes with socks.

 Be prepared for touring in all weather conditions.

 Make sure all group members have the following: rain gear, such as ponchos and umbrellas for wet weather; an extra sweatshirt or sweater for cooler conditions; sunscreen; a hat or cap; and water.
 (Keeping hydrated in the heat is extremely important.)

 - Please refrain from eating gum, candy, or foods of any kind inside any of theHistoric Area sites.

 - Please look with your eyes only, unless an interpreter invites you to sit or touch.
 Your interpreter knows the best places to provide opportunities for you to touch objects and take part in activities.